Rich700000000000/Fourchan-All-Images-Archiver/README.md

 * Make it incorporate the original file names into the image names.
 * Fixed error causing all images to be saved as jpg.

-Possible Features:

-* Complete trawling of whole boards or even all of 4chan, not just one thread.
-* Automated keyword regognition, ie: "Download all threads with 'Taylor Swift' in the title"
-* Encrypting the archives.
-* Rudimentary image recognition?